Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Or maybe not, for much longer.
 If the *Entity* they were going to meet lived up to its boast, it had invented a means of cheaply synthesizing plastics from the products of asteroid mining.
 And it wanted to share the technology with the allied species.

 In return, it had requested payment in gardening supplies.
-The *Stray Fortune* was carrying a healthy supply of every kind of seed going, from corn and cotton, all the way up to maple and oak, and even Meeshi, Ketta, Cimbrean Pinkwood...not to mention compost, potting soil, bacterial and fungal soil cultures, earthworms…In short, everything necessary to kick-start an ecosystem in space.
+The *Stray Fortune* was carrying a healthy supply of every kind of seed going, from corn and cotton, all the way up to maple and oak, and even Meeshi, Ketta, Cimbrean Pinkwood... not to mention compost, potting soil, bacterial and fungal soil cultures, earthworms…In short, everything necessary to kick-start an ecosystem in space.

-Ian had no idea why a sentient Von Neumann probe would even *want* those, but it had been a small request for a potentially incredibly valuable piece of technology, so...here they were.
+Ian had no idea why a sentient Von Neumann probe would even *want* those, but it had been a small request for a potentially incredibly valuable piece of technology, so... here they were.

 They were a long way off the beaten track.
 The area *had* been a spacelane once, centuries ago: the furthest outpost of the OmoAru empire had been here, near a dark cloud known as the Ink Spatter Nebula.
 But as the OmoAru declined, their facility had been abandoned, the spacelane clearing fleets had stopped maintaining it, and now…